It4innovations/hyperqueue/docs/jobs.md

 * *Canceled* -  The task has been canceled by a user.

+## Task instance

+It may happen that a task is started more than once when a worker crashes during execution of a task and the task is rescheduled to another worker.
+Instance IDs exist to distinguish each run when necessary.
+Instance ID is 32b non-negative number and it is guarantted that the newer execution has a bigger value.
+HyperQueue explicitly does *not* guarantee any specific value or differences between two ids.
+Instance ID is valid only for a particular task.
+Two different tasks may have the same instance ID.

 ## Job states

 In simple jobs, job state corresponds directly to the state of its single task.
 In the case of task arrays, see the chapter